6 Day Red Centre Team Building Program

 The above itinerary is only a guide to what we can offer.

-• Sole use of 4WD tour vehicle with professional driver guide and purpose built heavy duty trailer
+• Sole use of 6WD tour coach with professional driver guide

 • Meals as stated